 Can’t keep still and focus on one thing?
 Then don’t: make a mighty to-do list, prioritising all your tasks for the coming weeks.
-Search the Encore catalogue for all the books you’re going to need, then add them to your Bag in your Library account – just click ‘Add to Bag’ on each book’s record.
+Search the Library Search catalogue for all the books you’re going to need, then add them to your Bag in your Library account – just click ‘Add to Bag’ on each book’s record.
 Reading list done.

 The 16:18 Quease Train:

 Can’t read on the go?
 Makes you feel sick?
 No, that doesn’t get you out of working.
 You can listen to a podcast and gaze out of the window, smug in the knowledge that your brain is absorbing something useful.
 Download podcasts in advance in case the wifi is patchy.
 You can also do this if you’re lucky enough to be driving in your own car.

 The 10:31 First Class Procrastination: